vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

    * Create a standalone cluster using Tanzu Kubernetes Grid Installer.
 For more information,see [Standalone cluster description](installation-planning/#standalone-cluster-description).

-   There are three infrastructure providers:
+   There are four infrastructure providers:

     * Amazon EC2